Sparklines, Bullet Graphs, Minipies, and Whiskers

 Win Loss Tie Record in Excel

-To summarize, it is certainly possible to create some types of sparklines and other word-size graphs using normal Excel charts, but it involves quite a bit of mouse agility and toying with chart properties to get the graphs just the way you want them.
+To summarize, it is possible to create some types of sparklines and other word-size graphs using normal Excel charts.
+But, it involves quite a bit of mouse agility and toying with chart properties to get the graphs just the way you want them.
 It took me a good 30 minutes to create the three charts above using Excel.

 A Survey Example

 One of the applications of these word-size graphs that got me excited was the ability to summarize survey data.
 I threw together an example of a 6-question teacher evaluation survey (the data is made up).
-The first table below was created using SparkMaker and the second was created with MicroCharts.
+The first table below was created using the SparkMaker add-in and the second was created with the MicroCharts add-in (no longer available).
 I was very impressed with how easy it was to create the bar charts and pie graphs, and even the bullet graphs.
 Most of my time was spent making up the data for the tables.
-It only took me about 5 minutes to add the bar charts and the pie graphs (both SparkMaker and MicroCharts were easy to use).
+It only took me about 5 minutes to add the bar charts and the pie graphs using the add-ins.

 Survey Example - SparkMaker

 Creating the Histogram Bar Graphs: If you have survey data that consists of discrete values, such as integer rankings of 1-5, you can use Excel's FREQUENCY() formula to easily tally up the results for the histogram.
 You can integrate the frequency formula right into the SparkBars() function like this: =Sparkbars(FREQUENCY(A21:A61,{1,2,3,4,5})), where A21:A61 is the range containing the survey results.
-The frequency function is an array formula, so you need to press Ctrl+Shift+Enter after typing in the formula.
+The frequency function is an Array Formula in Excel, so you need to press Ctrl+Shift+Enter after typing in the formula.

 What is the purpose of the pie graphs?
 I set up the pie graphs to represent the ratio rating/5.
 A perfect rating would be a solid colored circle.
 The pie graph was created using the Excel formula =SparkPie(rating), where rating is the average listed in the table to the left of the pie graph.
 The color was modified by changing the cell's font color (very intuitive).
 Important: In this example, the pie graphs add very little value.
 If the idea is to compare the ratings, scaled bars would be much easier to interpret at a glance.